agastyak1/SuperPerformanceScreenerv2/README.md

 - **Graceful Degradation**: Continues processing even if some stocks fail
 - **Data Validation**: Validates all input data before processing

-## 🔒 Security

-- API keys are stored in environment variables
-- No sensitive data is logged
-- Google Sheets access is restricted to your specified spreadsheet

-## 📞 Support

-For issues or questions:

-1. Check the logs in `superperformance_screener.log`
-2. Verify your API keys are correct
-3. Ensure your Google Sheet is shared with the service account
-4. Run tests to verify core functionality

 ## 📄 License

 This project is for educational and research purposes.
 Please ensure compliance with EODHD and Google API terms of service.